Alchenda/OS-Proj-2/README.md

 ##Second group project for Operating Systems

-The purpose of OSProj2 is to provide a review FIXME
+The purpose of OSProj2 is to provide a review on multithreading and synchronization.
+This was done so by ultizing pthreads in order to create a multi-threaded version of the producer-consumer model.
+Additionally, a buffer will be used in order to manage the shared queue that takes place among the producer and consumer.

 ## Installation